 The ankle support is secure and comfortable, and the lacing system comes with a practical strap to ensure a tight and snug fit.

-8. Cheap and Not Durable: Vans Skate Shoes
+10. Cheap Pick: Vans Skate Shoes

 We chose Vans because they seemed to be extremely popular among roofers and they provide a decent grip due to the rubberized outsole.